What I Have Been Doing In The Last 2 Years at weDevs

 weDevs Content and Marketing team follows Agile Marketing and small sprints.
 Most of them last for two weeks at most.
 My team has three sub-teams – 1.
 Content, 2.
 Digital Marketing, 3.
 Business.

 Here are the things that I plan, manage and execute –

 We try to cover various topic areas including WordPress Tutorial, Marketing, eCommerce, Project Management, Small Business, etc.

-We aim to be on the first page on Google for the keywords we are targeting.
+Our aim is to be on the first page of Google for the keywords we are targeting.
 To find the keyword, we do some deep research and analyze our competitors’ keywords.

 Here, our target is to improve our branding organically with SEO & inbound marketing by offering knowledge for free and converting the readers to potential leads.
 We greatly utilize internal linking and CTAs to convince our readers to visit our landing pages.
 When they do so, they enter one of our funnels that we have prepared based on certain user behavior.

 Currently, we are not doing much on Social media.
 We just share our content on various channels like Facebook and Twitter.
 We answer questions of Quora, Reddit, and some other similar sites.

 Also, we are engaging in various WordPress related groups by introducing our products or blog posts as answers where they seem suitable.
 We strictly avoid spamming.